renerocksai/slides/BACKLOG.md

 fixed? @pop: parse context AFTER popping!

-If there are no slides, show a red background in showslides if current slide index > num_slides: jump to last slide in showslides -- this is for hot reloads

-make editor active for 500ms when E

 - [x] jump to editor cursor pos on error
 - [x] dupe editor mem -> editing won't change slides stuff